accordproject/techdocs/docs/model-classes.md

 ## Events

 Events are similar to participants in that they are also class declarations that have a single `String` property acting as an identifier.
-You can use the `modelManager.getEventDeclarations` API to look up all transactions.
+You can use the `modelManager.getEventDeclarations` API to look up all events.

 ```js
 event LateDelivery identified by eventId {